hongwang01/OSCNet/README.md

 The resources of this project are for academic use only, not for any commercial purposes.
 Please contact us if necessary.

 ## Contact
-If you have any question, please feel free to concat Hong Wang (Email: hongwang9209@hotmail.com)
+If you have any questions, please feel free to contact Hong Wang (Email: hongwang9209@hotmail.com)